arunansh-1998/Voice-Assistant/README.md

    Just replace the already existing templates folder or replace the file home.html inside it.

-3. Replace settings.py in buttonpython/buttonpython directory by the settings.py given in the folder shared named as buttonpython.
+3. Replace settings.py in buttonpython/buttonpython directory by the settings.py present in the folder shared named as buttonpython.

    Ex- in "C:\Users\nEW u\Downloads\Voice-Assistant-using-Python-master\Voice-Assistant-using-Python-master\buttonpython\buttonpython"